Frank0624789/RobloxStudio-Showcase/Attacking-NPC/Description.md

   The punch system and player detection was done with distance/Position analysis & calculation

-    The NPC follows the player closest to it
+  --The NPC follows the player closest to it